yacoob/aoc-2018/README.md

 solutions to be more idiomatic.
 Or faster.
 Or both.

+## 9th of December, puzzle #9
+* Nothing like spending half an hour debugging your solution, only to discover that you left a function unimplemented, always returning `0`. :D
+* Also, wording in that puzzle was fuzzy, to say the least.
+Part 2 had *"if the number of the last marble were 100 times larger"*.
+Last marble?
+Or last marbles?
+Confusion ensues.
+Maybe it was part of the difficulty. 🙀
+* But hey, I wrote another `fmt::Display` trait!

 ## 8th of December, puzzle #8
 * **"Recursion is bad"** I thought, then spent some time juggling indices of a vector emulating a tree. 🤷